SciCatProject/documentation/Development/v4.x/backend/configuration/jobconfig.md

   - If no condition is included then the case will always match.
 This is useful for adding a terminal 'default' condition (eg with an `error` action).

+Some JSON paths may return multiple values.
+For instance, accessing dataset properties should use array paths such as `datasets[*].storageLocation`.
+If multiple unique values are returned then the request will return a 400 error.
+If the property doesn't match any values then a value of `undefined` will be used, which can be handled by a default case.

 **Examples**:

-Switch can be used as a simple if statement.
+Switch can be used as a simple 'if' statement.
 For instance, it could be used to respond to different statusCodes (this case could also be handled with handlebars templates):

 ```yaml